OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 ## Security Considerations

 You will need to consider carefully which Service Account you choose for your Windows Service.
-If you decide to use a Custom Account, you will need to make sure the Account is granted theÂ **Logon as a Service**Â logon right (**SeServiceLogonRight**).
+If you decide to use a Custom Account, you will need to make sure the Account is granted the **Logon as a Service** logon right (**SeServiceLogonRight**).

-When you use the Services snap-in console to configure your Windows Service, theÂ **SeServiceLogonRight**Â logon right is automatically assigned to the account.
-If you use the Sc.exe tool or APIs to configure the account (like Octopus Deploy does on your behalf), the account has to be explicitly granted this right by using tools such as the Security Policy snap-in,Â `Secedit.exe`, orÂ `NTRights.exe`.
-The built-in Windows Service accounts (`Local System`,Â `Network Service`,Â `Local Service`), and members of theÂ **Local Administrators**Â group are assigned this right by default.
+When you use the Services snap-in console to configure your Windows Service, the **SeServiceLogonRight** logon right is automatically assigned to the account.
+If you use the Sc.exe tool or APIs to configure the account (like Octopus Deploy does on your behalf), the account has to be explicitly granted this right by using tools such as the Security Policy snap-in, `Secedit.exe`, or `NTRights.exe`.
+The built-in Windows Service accounts (`Local System`, `Network Service`, `Local Service`), and members of the **Local Administrators** group are assigned this right by default.

 ## Using Managed Service Accounts (MSA)